J-Grizz/Interactive-iPhone/README.md

 ##### It is now my hope that other starting out developers will find this project as:

-1. A means to get practice with reading code and understanding someone else's code (My code isn't perfect but I've made it as readable as possible)
+1. A means to get practice with reading code and understanding someone else's code (My code isn't perfect but I've done my best)
 2. An opportunity to have a safe space in which to get used to the concepts of contributing to open-source projects
 3. Inspiration to hopefully create your own unique app and add it to the iPhone